OCA/connector/connector/doc/project/contribute.rst

 a sane approach is to read this documentation, especially :ref:`concepts` and :ref:`bootstrap-connector`.

-Then, my personal advice is to look at the existing connectors (`OpenERP Magento Connector`_, `OpenERP Prestashop Connector`_).
+Then, my personal advice is to look at the existing connectors (`Odoo Magento Connector`_, `Odoo Prestashop Connector`_).
 You will also probably need to dive a bit in the framework's code.

 If the connector belongs to the e-commerce domain, you may want to reuse the pieces